Powerball Cookies

 Ingredients

-- 1/2 cup ground flax seed (Why eat flaxseed?)
+- 1/2 cup ground flaxseed

-- 1 cup dark chocolate chips (or 3/4 cup mini semi-sweet chocolate chips)
+- 1 cup dark chocolate chips or 3/4 cup mini semi-sweet chocolate chips

-- 1 cup any combination of these add-ins: chopped nuts (i.e. chopped pecans, sliced almonds, etc), unsweetened shredded coconut, chia seeds, soft dried fruits (i.e. raisins, dried cranberries, etc)
+- 1 cup any combination of these add-ins: unsweetened shredded coconut, chopped nuts (i.e. chopped pecans, sliced almonds, etc), chia seeds, soft dried fruits (i.e. raisins, dried cranberries, etc)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.